waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Current Strategy & Hypotheses

-### Cianwood Gym - Boulder Puzzle Under Investigation (Attempt #5)
+### Cianwood Gym - Boulder Puzzle Under Investigation
 *   **Core Insight:** The reset tile at (4, 8) brings back ALL puzzle elements, including the boulders AND the trainers that appear with them.
 The trainer at (5, 5) is not permanently defeated.
+Exiting and re-entering the gym also seems to reset the boulders if they have been moved from their initial triggered position.
-*   **Current Hypothesis (The "Trainer First" Strategy):** The puzzle requires defeating the trainer at (5, 5) *before* clearing the final path.
+*   **Current Hypothesis (The "Trainer First" Strategy - Attempt #5):** The puzzle requires defeating the trainer at (5, 5) *before* clearing the final path.
 This requires a specific sequence of boulder pushes.
-*   **Step-by-Step Plan:**
+    *   **Plan:**
         1. Ensure puzzle is triggered (boulders and trainers are present).
         2. From below the central boulder, push the boulder at (4, 7) up to (4, 6).
         3. Move to (4, 5) to battle and defeat the trainer at (5, 5).
         4. After the trainer is defeated, push the remaining boulders at (3, 7) and (5, 7) upwards to clear the path.
         5. Walk to the Gym Leader.
-    4.  **CRITICAL:** Do NOT walk up the central path.
-The tile at (4, 8) is a trap that resets the puzzle, making the boulders reappear.
-You must use the side paths to reach the Gym Leader.
+    *   **CRITICAL:** Do NOT walk up the central path.
+The tile at (4, 8) is a trap that resets the puzzle.
+Use the side paths.

-### Primary Objective: Find the Secret Medicine
-*   **Problem:** The Ampharos in the Olivine Lighthouse is sick, blocking access.
-I need a 'SECRETMEDICINE' to cure it.
-*   **Hypothesis:** The medicine is somewhere in Cianwood City.
-I will resume this search after defeating the Gym Leader.
+*   **Alternative Hypothesis (The "Bypass" Strategy):** It may be possible to solve the puzzle without fighting the trainer at (5,5).
+    *   **Plan:**
+        1. Push the boulder at (3,7) up first.
+        2. Push the boulder at (5,7) up next.
+        3. Finally, push the middle boulder at (4,7) up.
+        4. This sequence might open a path to the leader while avoiding the trainer.
+This needs to be tested if the "Trainer First" strategy fails.

 ## II.
 Game Systems & Mechanics